 First ascent of Mount McKinley - 100th Anniversary

 Since those early days, millions of people have traveled north to see the majestic mountain.
-One of the most popular ways to experience the same view Tatum enjoyed without actually climbing it is to take a flightseeing trip around the mountain’s peak, or even a glacier landing at base camp where climbers are preparing to summit.
+One of the most popular ways to experience the same view Tatum enjoyed without actually climbing the mountain is to take a flightseeing trip around the mountain’s peak, or even a glacier landing at base camp where climbers are preparing to summit.
 Flightseeing trips are readily available from Anchorage, Talkeetna or Healy.

 Find more services in Denali